awsdocs/amazon-ec2-user-guide/doc_source/elastic-ip-addresses-eip.md

 An Elastic IP address is a public IPv4 address, which is reachable from the internet\.
 If your instance does not have a public IPv4 address, you can associate an Elastic IP address with your instance to enable communication with the internet\.
 For example, this allows you to connect to your instance from your local computer\.

-We currently do not support Elastic IP addresses for IPv6\.

 **Topics**
 + [Elastic IP address pricing](#eip-pricing)
 + [Elastic IP address basics](#eip-basics)